-Planning with the Environment in mind
+Planning With the Environment in Mind

 These studies, which are carried out by technical agencies and independent consultancies, provide us with a better understanding of the existing area.
 They guide our development plans for the areas and inform mitigating measures to minimise the impact of development works on the environment.
-For example, an Environmental Management and Monitoring Plan (EMMP) would also be developed for each site to mitigate and manage any potential impact of development.
+For example, an Environmental Management and Monitoring Plan (EMMP) may be developed for each site to mitigate and manage any potential impact of development.

 We also engage varied groups of community stakeholders to strengthen the rigour of the studies.
 The findings from the studies and feedback received through engagements are carefully considered, together with other Government agencies like URA and NParks, before a project is allowed to proceed.